 The Seoul city government has released information showing foreign fans of the movie how they can visit some of the ramshackle filming locations, including the concrete staircase the characters use to flee near the film's climax.

-Against this backdrop, the minor opposition Party for Democracy and Peace held a news conference Monday.
-After congratulating the makers of the movie, spokesperson Park Ju-hyun said the party hopes soon to see "an earnest start toward solving our society's main problems -- the poverty and polarization depicted in the movie."
+Against this backdrop, the minor opposition Party for Democracy and Peace held a news conference on Feb.
+10. After congratulating the makers of the movie, spokesperson Park Ju-hyun said the party hopes soon to see "an earnest start toward solving our society's main problems -- the poverty and polarization depicted in the movie."